deshneni-akhil/DS-ALGO-Tracker/README.md

-# DS-ALGO-Tracker
+# Purpose
-This repo is to track DS and Algorithms finding patterns and able to come up with efficient solutions
+The purpose of this repository is to explore and solve various data structures and algorithms questions.
+By analyzing patterns and developing efficient solutions, aiming to enhance my understanding of these fundamental concepts.